quicwg/multipath/draft-ietf-quic-multipath.md

   over the lifetime of the connection.
 This value MUST NOT exceed 2^32-1, as Path IDs are defined with a maximum value 2^32-1 as the 32 bits of the Path ID are used to calculate the nonce (see Section {{multipath-aead}}).
   The Maximum Paths value MUST NOT be lower than the value advertised in the initial_max_paths transport parameter.
-Receipt of a Maximum Paths value lower than the value of initial_max_paths transport parameter MUST be treated as a connection error of type MP_PROTOCOL_VIOLATION.
+Receipt of an invalid Maximum Paths value MUST be treated as a connection error of type MP_PROTOCOL_VIOLATION.
 Receipt of PATH_AVAILABLE, PATH_STANDBY, PATH_ABANDON or MP_ACK frames
 that uses a Path ID that is larger than the announced Maximum Paths value MUST be treated as a connection error of type MP_PROTOCOL_VIOLATION.